dell/csm-docs/content/docs/concepts/csidriver/features/powerflex.md

 curl -k -X POST https://$IN_IP/rest/v1/users/$APP_USER/repair --header 'Accept: application/json' --header 'Content-Type: application/json' \
  --header "Authorization: Bearer ${PM_TOKEN}"
  ```
- Alternatively, this can be done in UI
- a.
-Log in to Keycloak (PowerFlex Realm Admin Console)
-Open the Keycloak admin UI - https://<PFMP_IP>/auth/admin/

-b.
-Retrieve the Keycloak Admin Credentials
-Run the following command on the PowerFlex MVM:
-kubectl get secret keycloak-admin-credentials -o json -n powerflex | jq '.data | map_values(@base64d)'
-Use these credentials to log in.

-c.
-Select the PowerFlex Realm
-After logging in: On the left menu → Click on Select Realm, Choose PowerFlex.
-This is where all PowerFlex users and roles are defined.

-d.
-Navigate to Users
-From the left navigation panel: Users → View all users.
-Search for the user with the APP_ID from Step 9.

-e.
-Open the User Details, Click on the user entry -> Go to the Attributes tab

-f.
-Add Role Attribute
-In the Attributes section:Add an attribute matching the role you mapped during CIAM application creation from Step 9.

 Once all the steps are completed, a handshake is successfully established between the identity provider and PowerFlex.